 Master of Athletic Training

-The mission of Master of Athletic Training (MAT) program is to provide a high quality, interprofessional, and evidence-based education to build a strong foundation for a career in athletic training.
+The mission of Texas Tech University Health Sciences Center, School of Health Professions' Master of Athletic Training (MAT) program is to provide a high quality, interprofessional, and evidence-based education to build a strong foundation for a career in athletic training.
+The MAT program is one of recognized excellence that prepares athletic trainers who demonstrate academic and professional citizenship, make significant contributions to the profession through patient care and a commitment to learning, and improve the health of individuals and communities.

 The Master of Athletic Training degree program is a 60-semester credit hour, two-year lock step graduate program providing comprehensive exposure to the field of Athletic Training.